shayanb/Open-Wallet-Format/README.md

 Support
 =======
-Please support the work by either writing code or donating to 1owfJHTsWrrCpgaaYjC1vbJevuQzYRTYn
+Please support the work by either writing code or donate to 1owfJHTsWrrCpgaaYjC1vbJevuQzYRTYn

 It would be greatly appreciated.